 In 2011, the Company adopted the 2011 Equity Incentive Plan (the 2011 Plan).
-The 2011 Plan provides for the granting of stock-based awards to employees, directors, and consultants under terms and provisions established by the Board of Directors.
+The 2011 Plan provides for the granting of stock-based awards to employees, directors, and consultants under terms and provisions established by the board of directors.
 Under the terms of the 2011 Plan, options may be granted at an exercise price not less than fair market value.
-For employees holding more than 10% of the voting rights of all classes of stock, the exercise prices for incentive and nonstatutory stock options must be at least 110% of fair market of the common stock on the grant date, as determined by the Board of Directors.
+For employees holding more than 10% of the voting rights of all classes of stock, the exercise prices for incentive stock options must be at least 110% of fair market of the common stock on the grant date, as determined by the board of directors.
 The terms of options granted under the 2011 Plan may not exceed ten years.
 Options granted generally vest over a period of four years.
 Typically, the vesting schedule for option grants to newly hired employees provides that 1/4 of the grant vests upon the first anniversary of the employee's date of hire, with the remainder of the shares vesting monthly thereafter at a rate of 1/48 of the total shares subject to the option.
-All other options typically vest in equal monthly installments over the four-year vesting schedule.
+All other employee options typically vest in equal monthly installments over the four-year vesting schedule.
+In connection with the Company's IPO, no further grants will be made under this plan and all remaining shares available for grant were transferred to the 2014 Incentive Plan.